jeewhanchoi/blocked-linearized-coordinate/README.md

 #### BLAS library
 Currently, `MKL` or any library that conforms to the BLAS interface (tested with `OpenBlas`) is supported.

-#### Length of ALTO mask
-Set `ALTO_MASK_LENGTH` either to `64` or `128` for a 64-bit or 128-bit ALTO-mask, respectively.

-#### Mode and Rank Specialization
-The build system is setup so that certain mode and rank combinations are optimized at compile time.
-To specify which modes and ranks are optimized, set MODES_SPECIALIZED and RANKS_SPECIALIZED to a comma-separated list of the desired values.
-To disable either mode or rank specialization, use 0 as the value to be specialized.

-#### Alternative bit extraction
-By default, ALTO uses the *Bit Manipulation Instruction Set 2 (BMI2)*.
-If you are running on a machine with no support for BMI2 instructions (e.g., any ARM system), set `ALTERNATIVE_PEXT` to `true`.

 #### Transparent Huge Pages
 You can activate the usage of pre-allocated THPs by setting the option `THP_PRE_ALLOCATION` to `true`.
 By default, 2M THPs are used.